Enisco/aws_s3_helper/README.md

 ## Getting started

-No special configuration required for this package.
+No special configuration are required for this package.

 ## Usage